blockchainsllc/in3-docs/docs/Threat-Model-for-Incubed.md

 For the server to be voted out, the combined voting power of all the servers has to be greater than the oppositional voting power.
 Also, the accumulated voting power has to be greater than at least 50% of all the chosen voters.

 As with a high amount of registered in3-servers, the handling of all votes would become impossible.
-We cap the maximum amount of signatures at 24: This means to vote out a server that has been active for more then two years, 24 in3-servers with a lifetime of one month are required to vote.
+We cap the maximum amount of signatures at 24.
+This means to vote out a server that has been active for more then two years, 24 in3-servers with a lifetime of one month are required to vote.
 This number decreases when more older servers are voting.
 This mechanism will prevent the rapid onboarding of many malicious in3-servers that would vote out all regular servers and take control of the in3-nodelist.

 Additionally, we do not allow all servers to vote.
-Instead, we choose up to 24 servers randomly with the blockhash as seed.
+Instead, we choose up to 24 servers randomly with the blockhash as a seed.
 For the vote to succeed, they have to sign on the same blockhash and have enough voting power.

-To "punish" a server owner for having an inactive server, after a successful vote, that individual will lose 1% of their deposit while the rest gets locked until their deposit timeout expires, ensuring possible liabilities.
+To "punish" a server owner for having an inactive server, after a successful vote, that individual will lose 1% of their deposit while the rest is locked until their deposit timeout expires, ensuring possible liabilities.
 Part of this 1% deposit will be used to reimburse the transaction costs; the rest will be burned.
-To make sure that the transaction will always be paid, a minimum deposit of 10 finney (equal to 0.01 Ether) is also enforced.
+To make sure that the transaction will always be paid, a minimum deposit of 10 finney (equal to 0.01 Ether) will be enforced.

 ### Self-Convict Attack
 Status: solved